+When businesses outline the exact tasks to outsource to a virtual assistant, they have an easier time scaling.
 You shouldn’t spend another minute on the tasks I’m about to list out.
 With my experience as a VA, I’ve found out that these tasks stall the growth of entrepreneurs the most.
-And most businesses usually scale when they identify these things to outsource to a virtual assistant.

 Many online entrepreneurs have a good idea of the tasks to outsource to a virtual assistant.